What is cholera?

 What causes cholera?

-Cholera comes from the V. cholera bacteria.
+Cholera comes from the V. cholerae bacteria.
 People infected with these bacteria can spread disease through their feces (also called stool or poop).
 They do so when infected feces get into the water system.
 If the water isn’t properly sanitized (cleaned), people using the water to drink, cook and wash risk exposure.

 Cholera usually doesn’t spread directly from person to person, but it can.
 So it’s important to wash your hands to prevent infection.